 What to look for in a website that could use improvement

 Site speed → Website users demand fast loading pages!
-A salesperson should look for a page that loads in approximately 3 seconds or less—any longer and a business is vulnerable to lose online conversions.
+A salesperson should look for a page that loads in approximately three seconds or less—any longer and a business is vulnerable to lose online conversions.

 Design → Website design is extremely important for the experience of a customer.
 When selling websites, a salesperson with no idea what to look for can focus on these things: consistency, simplicity, and whether or not it's easy-to-read.